Alamantus/FeatherWiki/README.md

 - Safari 13+
 - Samsung Internet for Android 12+

-The chart linked above is incomplete, so if your browser is older than any of these, you _might_ still be able to run Feather Wiki, but you'll have to check yourself if it supports [features from ECMAScript 2015](https://caniuse.com/es6) (also known as ES6).
+The chart linked above is incomplete, so if your browser is older than any of these, you _might_ still be able to run Feather Wiki, but you'll have to check yourself if it supports [features from ECMAScript 2015](https://caniuse.com/es6).

 </details>